chilly61/Apziva-D/README.md

 A comprehensive computer vision project that evolved from video flip detection to a complete blind reading assistance system.

+The initial business goal was to detect whether a segment of pictures is flip or not.
+After careful consideration and communication, I further steped into the true requirements: providing reading assistance for the blind people.
+So in that case, I deploy a web platform which supports the generation of audio from a single picture.
+The results will be useful for the further product service.

 ## Project Overview

 | Part | Description | Best Result |